Headshots, why Headshots?

 CHECK TO SEE IF YOUR BACKGROUND IS DISTRACTING: If your head shot was taken in front of a distracting background, you may need a new headshot.
 Don’t take photos in front of areas that distract from the main event – you!

-If you check one or more of these items, it is officially time to get a new head shot.
+If you check one or more of these items, it is officially time to get a new head shot by a professional photographer.
 I could go on and on about this subject, but why do this here?
 Give me a call or email me to setup a FREE consultation about how to get the best professional head shot for your business or brand.